RubixML/ML/README.md

 Having that said, Rubix will be able to handle any dataset as long as it can fit into one its predefined Dataset objects (Labeled, Unlabeled, etc.).

 #### The Dataset Object
-All of the machine learning algorithms (called *Estimators*) in Rubix require a Dataset object to train.
-Unlike standard PHP arrays, [Dataset objects](#dataset-objects) extend the basic data structure functionality with many useful features and properly handle splitting, folding, and randomizing the data points.
+Data is passed around in Rubix via specialized data containers called Datasets.
+[Dataset objects](#dataset-objects) extend the PHP array structure with methods that properly handle selecting, splitting, folding, and randomizing the samples.
+In general, there are two types of Datasets, *Labeled* and *Unlabeled*.
+Labeled datasets are typically used for *supervised* learning and Unlabeled datasets are used for *unsupervised* learning and for making predictions.

 For the following example, suppose that you went out and asked 100 couples (50 married and 50 divorced) to rate (between 1 and 5) their similarity, communication, and partner attractiveness.
 We could construct a [Labeled Dataset](#labeled) object from the data you collected in the following way: